dylanarmstrong/userscripts/README.md

 #### facebook-marketplace [archived]
 Sort facebook marketplace by date

+#### facebook-marketplace-local-only
+Remove 'Ships to you' items from marketplace.
+I'm not sure this does what I want, but it's somewhat useful at the moment.

 #### outline [archived]
 Open some outgoing links (mostly news) from HN and Reddit using the awesome [outline.com](https://outline.com) service.